Unity-Technologies/marathon-envs/README.md

 *Note: This project is the result of a contribution from [Joe Booth (@Sohojo)](https://github.com/Sohojoe), a member of the Unity community who currently maintains the repository.
 As such, the contents of this repository are not officially supported by Unity Technologies.*

 ---

 ## What's new

+### ml-agents 0.8.2 support

+* Updated to work with ml-agents 0.8.2 / new inference engine

+### Unity 2018.4 LTS

+* Updated to use Unity 2018.4 LTS.
+Should work with later versions.
+However, sometimes Unity makes breaking physics changes.

 ### MarathonMan-v0

 * Optimized for Unity3d + fixes some bugs with the DeepMind.xml version
 * Merged from StyleTransfer experimental repro
 * Replaces DeepMindHumanoid

 ### ManathonManSparse-v0

 * Sparse version of MarathonMan.
 * Single reward is given at end of episode.

 ### TerrainHopperEnv-v0, TerrainWalker2dEnv-v0, TerrainAntEnv-v0, TerrainMarathonManEnv-v0

 * Random Terrain envionments
 * Merged from AssaultCourse experimental repro

 ### SpawnableEnvs (Preview)

 * Set the number of instances of an envrionmwnt you want for training and inference
 * Envrionments are spawned from prefabs, so no need to manually duplicate
 * Supports ability to select from multiple agents in one build
 * Unique Physics Scene per Environment (makes it easier to port envionments however runs slower)
 * SelectEnvToSpawn.cs - Optional menu to enable user to select from all agents in build

 ### Skip setting actions

 * Option to not set actions when skipping steps.
 * Optimization for when running physics at high frequencey

 ### Scorer.cs

 * Score agent against 'goal' (for example, max distance) to distinguish rewards from goals
 * Gives mean and std-div over 100 agents

 ### Normalized Observations (-1 to 1) and reward (0 to 1)

 * No need to use normalize flag in training.
 Helps with OpenAI.Baselines training

 ### Merge CameraHelper.cs from StyleTransfer.
 Controls are

 * 1, 2, 3 - Slow-mo modes
 * arrow keys or w-a-s-d rotate around agent
 * q-e zoom in / out

 ### Default hyperparams are now closer to OpenAI.Baselines

 * (1m steps for hopper, walker, ant, 10m for humanoid)

 ### Training speed improvements - All feet detect distance from floor
-### ml-agents 0.7 support
-* Updated to work with ml-agents 0.7 / new inference engine

 ## Getting Started